 Whether your accommodation preferences are room/turn down services, camping, or bed and breakfast, Erie has you covered.
-If you’re wanting more of an outdoor experience, check out the camping options at Lakeview as they offer full service lakefront rentals, mini-cottages, motel rooms, and suites.
-Check out their Airsteam rental options, too!
+If you’re wanting more of an outdoor experience, check out the camping options at Lakeview as they offer full-service lakefront rentals, mini-cottages, motel rooms, and suites.
+Check out their Airstream rental options, too!

 Where to Eat

-Jekyll & Hydes has a light and dark side just like the story.
+Jekyll & Hydes have a light and dark side just like the story.
 You’ll find more than 46 beers on tap, and full flavor dishes like Devils on Horseback.
 The chef is serious about dessert here.
 If you see cheesecake on the menu, order it!
 Flavors often include balsamic, fireball, or coconut curry.
-Table top smores are not to be missed either.
+Tabletop smores are not to be missed either.